adepierre/Botcraft/README.md

 - [stb_image](https://github.com/nothings/stb)\* for texture loading
 - [zlib](https://github.com/madler/zlib)† for compression

-The code is cross-platform and requires a C++17 compiler.
+The code is cross-platform and requires a C++17 compiler, as well as git.

-### ProtocolCraft

-ProtocolCraft is a sublibrary of the botcraft repository.
-It is a full implementation of the minecraft protocol for all supported versions.
-It's based on the [official source code mapping](https://www.minecraft.net/en-us/article/minecraft-snapshot-19w36a) provided by Mojang.
-I try to keep all the packets and variable names as close as possible to the source code ones.
-To avoid name conflicts, an underscore is sometimes appended at the end of a variable name.

 ## Building